Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Flux-to-Voltage Amplifiers

 \subsection{Standard Quantum Limit on Noise in a Flux-to-Voltage Amplifier}

-To describe the standard quantum limit on noise in a flux-to-voltage amplifier, previously described classically, we utilize the linear response approach of refs. \cite{clerk2004quantum, clerk2010introduction}.
-As discussed in \cite{clerk2010introduction}, the scattering description of quantum limits, which appears in ref. \cite{caves1982quantum} and which is the subject of appendix \ref{sec:SM_QL}, does not directly apply to flux-to-voltage amplifiers.
-The linear response approach enables us to express the quantum limits and the amplifier performance in terms of the noise spectral densities (\ref{eq:S_VV_SQ})-(\ref{eq:S_IV_SQ}).
-For details regarding this approach and the distinction between flux-to-voltage amplifiers and scattering mode amplifiers, see \cite{clerk2010introduction}, in which a related linear response analysis is carried out for high-impedance voltage op-amps.
+As discussed in \cite{clerk2010introduction}, the scattering-mode description of quantum limits, which appears in ref. \cite{caves1982quantum} and which is the subject of Appendix \ref{sec:SM_QL}, does not directly apply to flux-to-voltage amplifiers.
+To describe the Standard Quantum Limit on noise in a flux-to-voltage amplifier, we utilize the linear response approach of refs. \cite{clerk2004quantum, clerk2010introduction}, where a related analysis is carried out for high-impedance voltage op-amps.
+The linear response approach enables us to express the quantum limits in terms of the noise spectral densities (\ref{eq:S_VV_SQ})-(\ref{eq:S_IV_SQ}).

-In a linear response approach, the interaction between the amplifier and its input and output circuits is treated perturbatively, and first-order perturbation theory is used to develop a description of the amplifier.
-Within this framework, we characterize the amplifier's input and output impedance and power gain in terms of response coefficients that describe how system currents and voltages are affected by the interaction.
-These response coefficients depend on the intrinsic properties of the amplifier, i.e. they are parameters of the uncoupled amplifier.
-The same response coefficients are then used in expression of the quantum limit.
+In the linear response approach, a Hamiltonian formalism and first-order perturbation theory are used to develop a description of the amplifier and its interaction with input and output circuits.
+We derive response coefficients that describe how system currents and voltages are affected by the interaction.
+In particular, we characterize the amplifier's input and output impedance and power gain.
+The response coefficients are then used in expression of the quantum limit.

-We first define Hamiltonians for the interaction of the input circuit with the amplifier and for the interaction of the amplifier with the output circuit.
-This requires us to promote the voltages and currents in Fig. \ref{fig:FtoV} to Hermitian operators.
+Defining interaction Hamiltonians for the input and output requires us to promote the voltages and currents in Fig. \ref{fig:FtoV} to Hermitian operators.
 The input Hamiltonian describes a flux from the input circuit which couples to the circulating currents of the amplifier \cite{yurke1984quantum}:

 where $\hat{I}_{s}$ is the interaction-picture operator for the current in the input circuit, and $\hat{J}$ is the operator for the circulating current.
 The output Hamiltonian describes a current in the output circuit due to the voltage signal from the amplifier: